9 Top Podcast Recording Apps [Expert Picks]

 Also, opt for a recording app compatible with your operating system, whether it’s Windows, Linux, Android, or iOS.

 Beyond recording, your software should also offer editing tools to cut, trim, and enhance podcasts.
-It should also create automatic transcripts and allow you to add effects like EQ and compression.
+It should also create automatic podcast transcripts and allow you to add effects like EQ and compression.

 2. Evaluate The Quality of Your Recording